Your Staff Information

 Your information may be stored within electronic or paper records, or a combination of both.
 All our records are restricted so that only those individuals who have a need to know the information can get access.

-Your information will be kept for the duration of the work experience placement and for 6 years following the end of your placement.
-Here is a link to their Privacy Notice.
+Your information will be kept for the duration of the work experience/Volunteering placement and for 5 years following the end of your placement.

 E-newsletter